Healthy Food Retail & Underserved Neighborhoods

 The City of Madison, through the Healthy Food Retail Work Group, sought to learn more about the areas that struggle with food access.
 In order to gain a better understanding of the challenges that some of our residents face, the City developed a map that looks at distance from grocery outlet, but also factors in average income, access to transportation, and other areas of concentrations, such as the City's Neighborhood Resource Teams (NRTs).
 The Food Access Improvement Map - Areas of Focus was adopted by the Common Council on June 16, 2015.

 Though the City's investment in the food retail system will not be limited to these geographic areas, but it will help guide city decisions that hope to make the greatest impact in improving access to healthy retail in the areas that need it the most.
 Through the Healthy Food Retail Fund, the city will make investments in new and existing food retail businesses.

 During 2014, the Healthy Food Retail work group successfully established the Healthy Food Retail fund.
 Based on the work group's request, Mayor Soglin proposed the fund in the 2015 Capital Budget, and was adopted by the Common Council.
 The fund contains $100,000 in 2015 for healthy retail projects and the work group has developed criteria and a process for distributing funds through the Healthy Retail Access Program.
-More information on the Healthy Retail Access Program can be found here.
+Learn more about the Healthy Retail Access Program.